 It’s important to remember that different people work according to different schedules based on personal preferences.
 Unusual coding hours, such as night coding, may not necessarily indicate a poor work-life balance, especially now that more people are working remotely.

 For engineers with flexible schedules, they should be watching for aberrations from their long-term trends.
 Spikes in weekend coding or code day length can indicate changes to your work schedule that may be unsustainable.

 How to promote a good work-life balance for development teams

 Promoting a good work-life balance requires a strong culture of planning, resilience, and development flow.

-Second, teams should invest resources into creating self-healing organizations.
-Organizational resilience stems from regularly practicing your team’s ability to automatically respond to and resolve production failures.
-Over the long-term, greater resiliency means less time spent in emergency mode with fewer emergency calls made to teams to restore service outside work hours.
+Second, teams should invest resources into creating self-healing systems and processes.
+Organizational resilience stems from regularly improving your team’s ability to respond to and resolve production failures.
+Teams can also reduce the chance or severity of failures by adding guardrails, such as shift-left testing, automated CI/CD pipelines, and feature flags.
+Over the long-term, greater resiliency means less time spent in firefighting mode with fewer emergency calls made to teams to restore service outside work hours.